exploratory-io/book/viz/trend-line.md

 ## Target

 You can choose the target data group for the Trend Lines.
-It is available when you assign a column to Color.
-It is available for Scatter (No Aggregation) chart type.
+It is available if you assign a column to Color.

-* All: It draws a single Trend Line based on the all data points regardless of the Color setting.
+* All: It draws a single Trend Line based on all data regardless of the Color setting.
 * Each Color Group: It draws Trend Lines for each color group.
 This is the default option.

 ## Line Length